canonical/k8s-snap/docs/src/charm/howto/install-lxd.md

 Each model created by Juju will generate a new profile for LXD.
 We can inspect and edit the profiles easily by using `lxc` commands.

-To replace the model's profile with the Kubernetes specific one we downloaded, run the command:
+To replace the model's profile with the Kubernetes-specific one we downloaded, run the command:

 ```